Mellon/ACLS Dissertation Innovation Fellowship

 - Proposal (no more than seven pages, double spaced, in Times New Roman 11-point font, including any footnotes or endnotes).

 - The applicant should describe the aims of their research and clearly explain how they will advance those aims during the fellowship period.

 - The proposal should also include a description of the training, workshops, travel, or anything else the applicant feels will be necessary to advance the project during the fellowship term.

 - If the applicant has already identified an external mentor, please note the mentor in the proposal and describe how that individual was selected.
 If the mentor is yet to be determined, please provide a brief description of what qualities and capacities you will seek within a mentor.
 What kinds of perspectives would this mentor bring to your project?

 - The most effective proposal will clearly describe the applicant’s innovative approach to their dissertation project and make a compelling argument for why the timing of the fellowship would be ideal for their proposed research and training and within the context of the full timeline of their doctoral studies.
 Applicants should also detail how they will measure their own success in the fellowship year.

 - Optional: Up to two additional pages of images, musical scores, or other similar supporting non-text materials, without annotation

 - A one-page timeline of fellowship year activity with provisional sketch of post-fellowship trajectory, outlining the time leading up to the completion of the dissertation.

-- Bibliography (without annotation, no more than two pages)
+- Bibliography (without annotation, single-spaced, no more than two pages)

 - Short personal statement (no more than two pages, double spaced, in Times New Roman 11-point font) describing your journey as a scholar and how your work comes together at the nexus of personal experience, research interests, and desire to shift the forms and formats of academic research.